pfdubois/BridgeBidding/source/AdvancedMajorStructure.rst

 * 2N! is a game-forcing raise with four trumps.
 * 3m! is an invitational raise with |6ormore| cards in the minor.

-In the case of responding by a passed hand, the 2N bid is off the table and 2♣︎!(Drury) becomes the limit raise, with 3M becoming a preemptive four-card raise.
+In the case of responding by a passed hand, the 2N bid is off the table and 2♣ (Drury) becomes the limit raise, with 3M becoming a preemptive four-card raise.

 There are a couple of weaknesses in this approach.
 Most importantly, the range of the